brandonchastain/HaloMods/CE/HowToMod.md

 The advanced tutorial on reclaimers has info on this, but it has an incorrect step.

-FIRST, apply all transforms to the structure/object.
+FIRST, apply all transforms to the structure\object.
 In Object mode, select the object and go to Object -> Apply -> All Transforms.

-Follow the advanced tutorial to apply the Union modifier to the Level object (with the base/structure).
+Follow the advanced tutorial to apply the Union modifier to the Level object (with the base\structure).

 When applying the Union modifier, select Material: Transfer to keep identitifying materials on a base.